First of all, you need to understand the term “Conversion Focused Web Design” in relation to the Internet.

 The conversion focused web design

-Below are some conversion focused web design tips help you to increase conversion rate, which could all be applied to a conversion focused web design.
+Below are some conversion-focused web design tips that help you to increase conversion rate, which could all be applied to a conversion-focused web design.

 A web designer will imagine that a user will only purchase at the end of the funnel.
 As a consequence, he or she will only put the ability to buy at the end of the funnel.
 If you fear that this is you, then you should make sure that a user is able to convert on every page.
 Have the checkout link, newsletter signup link, contact form, etc, available on every page if you must.